From Start to Finish: the Marshall Application

 One-Year Choice Explanation (for 1-yr Marshall applicants only; 300 words): The one-year Marshall Scholarship is aimed at applicants who have strong reasons for wishing to study in the UK but are unable to commit to the two-year scholarship.
 Please read the objectives of the Marshall Scholarship outlined in the Rules and provide a statement that outlines why you are unable to apply for a two-year Scholarship.

-Step 6: Send recommendation requests with essay drafts
+Step 7: Send recommendation requests with essay drafts

 In Step 3, you asked people if they would be willing to write recommendation letters for you.
 Now is the time to send the email solicitation for that letter from within the Marshall portal.
 The information Marshall sends may not include our internal deadline.
 Make sure your writers are not confused by this!
 Before you trigger the request in the portal, send an email reminding them of the Amherst internal deadline.
 You may wish to re-send the information at the bottom of the Marshall Overview page as a reminder.
 Ask them to pay attention to the formatting details as well as the content information, and remind them that the letter can be no more than 1,000 words.

 Along with your email, send drafts of the essays that pertain to what each recommender is writing about you.
-They will not need to read all of the essays.
+They will not all need to read all of the essays.
 Your academic recommenders should see the post-graduate plan, academic program essay, and the personal statement.
 The third recommender should see the post-graduate plan, the leadership and ambassadorial essays, and read the personal statement.

-Step 7: Submit your application in the online portal
+Step 8: Submit your application in the online portal

 Wow!
 You made it this far.
 Good for you!
-By noon on September 1, 2023, hit submit in the Marshall online application portal.
+By noon on August 28, 2024, hit submit in the Marshall online application portal.
 Don't worry!
 The application will NOT go to the foundation.
 It can't, in fact.
 The only way your application can head over the pond is if we send it there.
 And we can send it back to you for revision at any time before the national deadline.
 If you have thoroughly proofread your application (hint: enlarge the print on your computer screen and read your words aloud as you proofread) and are satisfied it is free of errors, hit submit.
 You do NOT need to wait for your recommenders to submit their letters.
 However, if you notice they have not done so, DO send them a gentle reminder of the deadline.
 We cannot hold up the process for late recommendations.

 You've come so far and done so much!
 Congratulations on researching programs, gathering supporters, writing essays, and getting it all in.